 New positions were created at several museums to address the inequality and, in one very public case, downright racism that their visitors can face.
 Just over two months after a case of racism targeting a school group at the MFA Boston emerged, the museum announced the appointment of Rosa Rodriguez-Williams as Senior Director of Belonging and Inclusion.
 Perhaps they were taking a page from the Bronx Museum’s playbook, whose Social Justice Curator Jasmie Wahi has detailed her vision and methods in a powerful address.
 2021 will hopefully see the end of the pandemic restrictions and the start of what these trailblazers can do.

 How museums position themselves with respect to their communities is also being rethought.
-The erstwhile San Diego Museum of Man has recently changed its name to the Museum of Us as a sign of greater inclusivity.
+The erstwhile San Diego Museum of Man has recently changed rebranded to the Museum of Us as a sign of greater inclusivity.
 And on Jan.
 27, 2021, the Dutch museum once bearing the name of colonial figure Witte de With will be known as Kunstinstitut Melly.

 Special exhibitions on social justice topics are planned around the globe for 2021.
 The Rijksmuseum in Amsterdam will present the exhibition “Slavery,” a refreshingly self-critical look at the Dutch colonial period (which, relatedly, the museum now calls as such instead of the Dutch Golden Age).
 Importantly, the show puts people – rather than anonymous historical movements – at the center, focusing on “ten true stories from people who were involved in slavery in one way or the other.”

 A different kind of captivity is the focus of an exhibition in California, Barring Freedom.
 The United States criminal justice system is critically examined in this project at the University of California Santa Cruz.
 One artwork, Solitary Garden, was carried out by project participants following instructions by Tim Young, who is on death row in San Quentin State Prison.